mokkabonna/inquirer-autocomplete-prompt/README.md

 ## Usage

-You can register this prompt with the type name you please like this:
+This prompt is anonymous, meaning you can register this prompt with the type name you please:

 ```javascript
 inquirer.registerPrompt('autocomplete', require('inquirer-autocomplete-prompt'));